 In October, Amnesty International USA released a briefing exposing how Comprehensive Health Services (CHS), the private contractor operating Homestead, is contributing to the U.S. government’s violations of children’s rights by running the center and providing core services enabling the government to detain children at Homestead.

-In late October, it was reported that the U.S. government will not renewing its contract with Comprehensive Health Services.
-However, the U.S. government is seeking to keep the facility on open, to it can detain children within days.
+In late October, it was reported that the U.S. government will not renew its contract with Comprehensive Health Services.
+However, the U.S. government seeks to keep the facility open, so it can detain children within days.